 - Detecting and investigating potential criminal activity.

-- When a Yahoo7 Service is requested, that request is logged on our servers with information including the IP address of the device making the request.
+- When an Oath Service is requested, that request is logged on our servers with information including the IP address of the device making the request.

 - Yahoo Mail includes an IP address in outgoing email message headers, as specified by standard Internet protocol.